BekMart/pile_fansite/README.md

 ### - Band Member Images

 - A section showing images of each of the band members, playing on stage with their names over their picture.
 This tells the user instantly who is who in the band, enabling them to put a face to a name and an instrument, just by viewing some eye catching images of the band in action.
-- The layout of these images changes throughout different screen sizes, to make most effective use of the space available while ensuring that ther images are clearly visible to the user.
+- The layout of these images changes throughout different screen sizes, to make most effective use of the space available while ensuring that their images are clearly visible to the user.
     - On mobile and smaller devices, they are stacked in a column, using flex and relative and absolute positioning for the name text.
     - In tablet sized devices they are staggered, from left to right, using relative and absolute positioning and z-index, where the images overlap.
     - On larger devices like desktops, they are lined up horizontally, using flex.